-It is imperative for women seeking a natural birth to avoid induction at all costs as pitocin has the very real chance of putting your baby in distress ultimately increasing the risk of a C-section.
-The International Chiropractic Pediatric Association (ICPA) has this to say about this drug (1):
+It is imperative for women seeking a natural birth to avoid induction at all costs as Pitocin has the very real chance of putting your baby in distress ultimately increasing the risk of a C-section.
+The risks of Pitocin are many including uterine rupture and other serious complications (1):

 Pitocin can cause a tumultuous, difficult labor and tetanic contractions, rupture of the uterus and dehiscence of a uterine scar, lacerations of the cervix, retained placenta, or postpartum hemorrhage.
 Postpartum perineal and pelvic floor pain is increased as a result of augmented uterine contractions.
 Fetal complications might include fetal asphyxia and neonatal hypoxia, physical injury, and neonatal jaundice.
 The use of Pitocin also might be a factor in cerebral palsy, due to oxygen deprivation, and autism in the child.

 It is also important to note that if Pitocin is used to induce labor, the woman has immediately opted out of a natural birth experience before labor even begins.
 Many hospital nurses don’t remind women that this is the case.
 Natural birth by definition means birthing without drugs or surgery, so even if an epidural is avoided and a vaginal birth achieved, the birth was not entirely natural.

 If you are of the view that avoiding Pitocin is not an option but a necessity below is a summary of some of the best ways to avoid it as recommended by the five midwives I was privileged to get to know and work with at the birth centers where my children were born.